rickyentzer/grommet-starter-new-app/README.md

 ## Making it responsive

-If you adjust the size of the browser window, not ice that Grommet is taking care of a lot of the responsive behavior for us.
+If you adjust the size of the browser window, notice that Grommet is taking care of a lot of the responsive behavior for us.

 On a small screen (around the size of most mobile devices) the content within the cards gets to be a bit long.
-Let's change the text content in the c=Cards so that it truncates after 3 lines when we are in a small viewport.
+Let's change the text content in the Cards so that it truncates after 3 lines when we are in a small viewport.

 First we need to import [ResponsiveContext](https://v2.grommet.io/responsivecontext).